LiWangG/gGATLDA/README.md

-# pyCode
+# gGATLDA
-This is about lncRNA-disease-drug prediction in bioinformatics
+This is about lncRNA-disease association prediction using deep learning.